BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_rover_lessons_home/03/index.md

 #### Vocabulary

    * **Arduino Uno Compatible Board**: The brain of our soon to be robot!
 The Barnabas Noggin houses the brain of the Barnabas bot.
 It also contains a large amount of internal circuitry, making it somewhat related to the robot’s heart as well.
 We will often treat the Noggin as a power source, as it can give us 5V, a voltage we are comfortable with.
+   * **Resistor**: An electrical component that slows down or resists the current in a circuit.
    * **Resistance**: The difficulty of passing an electric current through an object.
-If an object is very difficult to pass current through, it has a high resistance.
+The higher the resistance, the more it resists electricity.
+It is measured in Ohms.

 {% include badge.html type="tidbit" content="Resistance, along with voltage and current are the three fundamental quantities in a circuit.
 In fact, there is an equation that relates all three of these inside of a circuit.
 The equation is known as Ohm’s Law V=IxR, where V is the voltage, R is the resistance, and I is the current.
 This simple equation gives us a very good understanding of the behavior of any circuit." %}